rcbops/opencenter-install-scripts/README.md

           Specify the Opencenter Server Password - only used for package installs - default "opencentre" -pkg --packages
           Install using packages
-      -n --network=<CIDR>
+      -a --add-clients
+          Add clients to existing cluster specified by --prefix NB - If password was used for original cluster, password must be the same as existing cluster's password -n --network=<CIDR>
           Setup a private cloud networks, will require "nova network-create" command - default 192.168.0.0/24 -o --os=[redhat | centos | ubuntu | fedora ]